-Susan Fowler Rigetti, who exposed allegations of sexual harassment at Uber, will give a talk about the sexism in Silicon Valley.
+Susan Fowler Rigetti, who exposed allegations of sexual harassment at Uber, gave a talk about the sexism in Silicon Valley.
 The viral blog post, in which she revealed the culture of sexism at tech companies, led to the ouster of Uber’s CEO.
 For her efforts, along with many other “silence breakers,” she was named TimePerson of the Year.

-Presenters for the symposium are: Mathias Klang, Fordham, Nora Madison, Chestnut Hill, Teri Finneman, University of Kansas, Joy Jenkins, Reuters Institute, Ryan J. Thomas, Missouri, Iris Bull, Javon Goard, Tristan Gohring, & Lucas Kempe-Cook, Indiana, Ben Medeiros, Newman, Brian Collins, Jose Marichal, Richard Neve, California Lutheran, Zachary J. McDowell, Illinois Chicago, Robin D. Burke, DePaul & Victoria I. Burke, Ryerson, Stephenson Waters, Florida, Jennifer Rosales, Georgetown, Melissa Brough, Cal State Northridge, and Ioana Literat, Columbia.
+Presenters for the symposium included: Mathias Klang, Fordham, Nora Madison, Chestnut Hill, Teri Finneman, University of Kansas, Joy Jenkins, Reuters Institute, Ryan J. Thomas, Missouri, Iris Bull, Javon Goard, Tristan Gohring, & Lucas Kempe-Cook, Indiana, Ben Medeiros, Newman, Brian Collins, Jose Marichal, Richard Neve, California Lutheran, Zachary J. McDowell, Illinois Chicago, Robin D. Burke, DePaul & Victoria I. Burke, Ryerson, Stephenson Waters, Florida, Jennifer Rosales, Georgetown, Melissa Brough, Cal State Northridge, and Ioana Literat, Columbia.

 Teaches data visualization and civic media at Emerson College and is a pioneering voice in feminist tech

 Engineer and former Uber developer, who was formerly Time Magazine’s person of Year for breaking the silence on sexual harassment in the workplace

 Helped pioneer OpenSources.co, a project that navigates fake and otherwise misleading “news” websites.

 From University of Michigan, who’s expertise includes African American Cyberculture.